Subscribe

 Archives

-Food Sites for March 2024
+Food Sites for December 2024

-You can, should you choose to, follow us on Facebook (where, among other things, we post a lot of photographs), and Twitter.
+You can, should you choose to, follow us on Facebook (where, among other things, we post a lot of photographs) and Twitter.
 Still more of our online scribbles can be found at A Quiet Little Table in the Corner and other Substack pages.
-There’s even an Amazon author’s page, that includes our food writing and anything else we manage to get into print
+There’s even an Amazon author’s page, that includes food writing and anything else we manage to get into print

 Gary

-March 2024
+December 2024

 PS: If you encounter broken links, changed URLs—or know of wonderful sites we’ve missed—please drop us a line.
 It helps to keep this resource as useful as possible for all of us.
-To those who have pointed out corrections or tasty sites (this month we’re tipping our virtual hat to Natalie MacLean—thanks, and keep them coming!
+To those who have pointed out corrections or tasty sites (this month we’re tipping our virtual hat to Michael Procopio

 PPS: If you wish to change the e-mail address at which you receive these newsletters, or otherwise modify the way you receive our postings or—if you’ve received this newsletter by mistake, and/or don’t wish to receive future issues—you have our sincere apology and can have your e-mail address deleted from the list immediately.
 We’re happy (and continuously amazed) that so few people have decided to leave the list but, should you choose to be one of them, let us know and we’ll see that your in-box is never afflicted by these updates again.